Jeevankdeveloper/Jeevankdeveloper/README.md

 I'm
 web developer
-The crossover between design and programming has always been of interest to me, I've been learing web developments tools which will be useful to creat a responsive websites.
+The crossover between design and programming has always been of interest to me.
+I've been learing web developments tools which will be useful to creat a responsive websites.
 I am learning front-end development ( HTML5, CSS3, Javascript)

 ![Visitor Count](https://profile-counter.glitch.me/aakashdeveloper/count.svg)